Difference Between Fixed Deposits And Post Office Savings Schemes

 • Fixed deposits offer investment stability.

-• Once you have deposited money in a fixed deposit account and if you wish to deposit more cash then you need to have another account of fixed deposit.
+• Once you have deposited money in a fixed deposit account, and if you wish to deposit more cash, then you need to have another fixed deposit.

-• In case, if you opt for premature withdrawals you may have to pay a penalty.
-Moreover, when it comes to fixed deposit the liquidity is less.
+• If you opt for premature withdrawals, you may have to pay a penalty.
+Moreover, when it comes to a fixed deposit, the liquidity is lower.

 • The fixed deposit investment in your bank can be insured up to an amount of Rs.1 lakh.
 However, market fluctuations do not affect the fixed deposit.